My Post Light has a Damaged Cable, Can I install Low Voltage Lighting

 Wiring Landscape Lights

-Electrical Question: I have a 120volt post light with a damaged UF cable, can I install low voltage lighting to the undamaged end of the UF wire the post light?
+Electrical Question: Can I install low voltage lighting to the undamaged end of the UF wire the post light?

-This electrical wiring question came from Lisa, a Homeowner in Cleveland, Ohio.
+This electrical wiring question came from Lisa, a Homeowner in Ohio.

 Additional Comments: This site is very helpful.

 Application: Change the Wiring to a Pole Light.

 Skill Level: Intermediate to Advanced – Best performed by a Licensed Electrical Contractor, or Certified Electrician.

 Electrical Tools Required: Basic Electricians Pouch Hand Tools, Voltage Tester, and appropriate Safety Gear.

 Estimated Time: Depends on the personal level experience, ability to work with tools, install electrical circuit wiring, and the available access to the project area.

 Electrical Safety: Identify the electrical power source to the Pole Light, turn it OFF and Tag with a Note before working with the electrical wiring.